Add and configure the Queries for the custom SNMP Check.

 Suggestion: use the OID name from the MIB to ensure naming consistency between the Check and MIB.

 Tip: if the OID must start with a period, end with a number and can only contain numbers and periods message appears when adding an OID, but the OID looks okay.
-Check the entered OID to ensure it does not contain any whitespace.
+Check the entered OID to ensure it does not contain any blank space.
 Especially before the first period.

 What do you want to do?